-As we turn attention to recovering from the pandemic, we need leaders to show us real-life scalable solutions for healthier, more resilient, sustainable cities, says Ben Gill.
+As we turn attention to recovering from the pandemic, we need leaders to show us real-life scalable solutions for healthier, more resilient, sustainable cities, says Joe Pitts-Cunningham.
 The City of Fremantle is one of these

 Following in the footsteps of our wider One Planet Cities work, tourist destination New Smyrna Beach in Florida has embraced our One Planet Living® framework to create a ‘shared vision’ for a better, more sustainable future for the city.